 As Reverend Martin Luther King Jr. said, "There comes a time when silence is betrayal," and, "Our lives begin to end the day we become silent about things that matter."
-As individuals and as an organization, we continue to have diffult conversations about systemic racism and anti-racist vs. non-racist beliefs and actions, internally and externally.
-While we have always had these conversations on some levels, the events of 2020 as well as more recent events continue to encourage even more thoughtful, overdue conversations for better understanding to end systemic racism and unconscious bias in our country.
-We must all strive to become anti-racist, defined as speaking up and acting against racist comments and behaviors whenever they occur.
-As Dr. King further said, "In the end, we will remember not the words of our enemies, but the silence of our friends."
+As individuals and as an organization, we continue to have difficult conversations about systemic racism and anti-racist vs. non-racist beliefs and actions, internally and externally.
+While we have always had these conversations on some levels, the events of 2020 and 2021 continue to encourage if not mandate the need for even more thoughtful conversations for a better understanding to end systemic racism and unconscious bias in our country and the actions necessary to contribute to that end.

-CBAC believes that we are at the point of significant change that will benefit all of us as human beings.
+CBAC believes we are at the point of significant change, which will benefit all of us as human beings.
 We proudly remain dedicated to our mission to serve small businesses, especially those owned by women, minorities, veterans, LGBTQ+, and disabled/differently-abled people and the communities they enrich with their entrepreneurial spirit and the services they provide to all of us.
 We also continue to join with other CDFIs, industry partners, and all organizations and individuals who believe in and support equitable opportunities for all people in affirming our commitment to social justice.